Amino acid recycling in cells: Autophagy helps cells adapt to changing conditions

-Category: Environment Hits: 3Scientists have shown for the first time how specific metabolites produced by autophagy are utilized by a cell.
+Category: Environment Hits: 12Scientists have shown for the first time how specific metabolites produced by autophagy are utilized by a cell.
 They discovered that in budding yeast adapting to respiratory growth, autophagy -- an intracellular recycling system -- recycles the amino acid serine to trigger growth through mitochondrial one-carbon metabolism.
 This study shows how the recycling function of autophagy is crucial for adaptation to fluctuating environmental conditions.

 Read more https://www.sciencedaily.com/releases/2020/12/201210112157.htm